xregistry/spec/core/spec.md

 Where:
 - the HTTP body SHOULD contain the latest representation of the Group being deleted prior to being deleted
-- the response MAY exclude the nested Resource collections if returning them is challenging
+- the response MUST NOT include any inlinable attributes (such as Registry nested collection)

 To delete multiple Groups an HTTP `DELETE` MAY be used.